Thanks for checking in.

 Elvin Freytes recommend that I address my main weakness and how studying at the New York Academy Of Art would help me develop this area.
 Image making has always been a sacred pursuit for me, and I have always had a particular vision of what this represents and the implications of

-me from pursuing this path is in conflict with my deepest sense of self.
+following this path.
+Anyone or anything supporting me and pushing me towards and along this path is sacred as well.
+Alternatively, anything keeping me from pursuing this path is in conflict with my deepest sense of self.
 The single minded intensity that drives me can lead to desperation and resistance when I'm expected to sacrifice my integrity or ideals.
 This drive and conviction, when in balance, is positive and productive, but can be negative when in the extreme state.
 I am constantly working on how to balance and channel this intensity in my art and in my teaching.

 When Peter Drake asked during my portfolio review at the open house why I am interested in attending the NYAA, I told him of the recent plateau I've hit in my work.
 After that day at the school, I'm convinced that by having the opportunity to train there, surrounding myself with such incredibly driven and talented artists, all with similar passions, learning and collaborating at such a high level, focusing solely on my work for such an intense period of time I will undoubtedly break free from this plateau and discover a deeper sense of confidence, purpose and clarity.
 This all adds up to greater balance, which in turn manifests greater work.
 I feel I am at the perfect time in my life to do the most with such an opportunity.